austinhuang0131/austinhuang0131.github.io/advertising.md

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!
 Wanna reach the same size as the Café does? **Advertise as much as you can!**

 Found more?
-[Just open a pull request to add it!](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md) ~~No server owners that hate me kthx~~ By the way...
+[Just open a pull request to add it!](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md) ~~No server owners that hate me kthx~~

-* To add your *listing* server into this list your server must meet one of the criteria:
+* To add your *server-listing* server into this list, your server should have at least 200 members and a well-maintained listing (Expired invites are frequently cleaned, tidy categories, etc.).
-  * A variety of listings
+* Currently, there is no restriction in adding listing websites or bots, as long as they're functional.
-  * 200+ members
+* No bot-listing servers.

 ## Websites
 Sorted in size (Large to Small) as of January 10, 2018.